exogee-technology/graphweaver/src/examples/federation/README.md

 # Graphweaver Federation

-This example is used by our end to end tests to confirm Apollo federation compatibility.
+This example is used by our end-to-end tests to confirm Apollo federation compatibility.

-To run the integration locally use:
+To run the integration locally, use:

 `pnpm start`